 Jerry Pournelle is pretty sure tramp spacecraft owners will call Deuterium "Dee".
 For the same reason people call automobiles "cars."

 Tritium is annoying since it has a fast half-life of only 12.32 years; e.g., after about twelve years half of your tritium has decayed into Helium-3.
 Use it or lose it.
 This is why there are no tritium mines.
 Most reactor designs that use tritium incorporate a tritium breeder.
-This usually takes the form of a tank of liquid lithium surrounding the reactor, sucking up the neutrons and transmuting the lithium into fresh tritium and helium-4.

 The infamous Helium-3 is often touted as an economic motive for space industrialization, unfortunately it is not a very good one.
 There are no Helium-3 mines on Terra, so it is hard to obtain.
 Space enthusiasts trumpet the fact that there are helium-3 deposits on the moon that can be mined, but they don't mention that it is in a very low concentration.
 You have to process over 100 million tons of Lunar regolith to obtain one lousy ton of helium 3.